CheesyLaZanya/godot-ai-toolkit/submission/submission_info.md

 ## Challenges we ran into

-We struggled for a while dealing with aspects such as storing API keys in a somewhat secure way for developers while they work, as cryptography isn't necessarily playing to Godot's strength.
+We struggled for a while dealing with aspects such as storing API keys in a somewhat secure way for developers while they work, as cryptography isn't necessarily playing to Godot's strengths.

 ## Accomplishments that we're proud of

-We're proud of the fact that we tackled a bunch of things we didn't really have experience with, from using new APIs, to creating a addon for Godot, and managed to submit something within the time limits of the hackathon.
+We're proud of the fact that we tackled a bunch of things we didn't really have experience with, from using new APIs, to creating an addon for Godot, and managed to submit something within the time limits of the hackathon.

 We also managed to not only create the addon we were hoping for, but were able to include two sample projects, which would be essential for developer adoption.